JorgeFa-git/projeto-entrevista/README.md

 ## Start ##

+**A database must be created with the name _projetoentrevista_, the schemes will be automatic created by the project, the username and password must be changed to the user and password configured in your machine, these configurations are found inside /src/main/java/resources/application.properties.**

 The project start can be done by executing the following command on the terminal at the project root:
 ````